 As data is drawn from a sample survey, the indicator is subject to sampling error, which occurs because a proportion of the population is used to produce estimates that represent the whole population.
 Rates should be considered with reference to their corresponding relative standard errors (RSEs) and 95% confidence intervals.
 Estimates with a relative standard error between 25% and 50% should be used with caution, and estimates with a relative standard error over 50% are considered too unreliable for general use.

 This indicator generally has acceptable levels of sampling error and provides reliable data for most breakdowns.
-However, RSEs for the waiting time '4 hours or more but within 24 hours' breakdowns are mostly greater than 25% and should either be used with caution or are considered too unreliable for general use.
-Similarly, data for the 'other' remoteness category has high RSEs when cross classified by State.
+However, RSEs for the 'other' remoteness category are high with cross classified by State.
 Caution should be used when interpreting these data.